 Tioga is a tiny borough located in the state of Pennsylvania.
 With a population of 606 people and just one neighborhood, Tioga is the 944th largest community in Pennsylvania.
-Tioga has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Tioga has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-When you are in Tioga, you'll notice that it is more blue-collar than most other communities in America.
-37.89% of Tioga’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Tioga is generally considered to be a blue-collar town.
+37.89% of the Tioga workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Tioga is a borough of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Tioga who work in office and administrative support (14.84%), sales jobs (7.03%), and architecture and engineering (7.03%).

 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Tioga has relatively fewer families with younger children, and/or college students.
 Combined, this makes Tioga a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The rate of college-level education in Tioga is quite a bit lower than the national average among all cities of 21.84%: just 11.09% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Tioga with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.09% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Tioga in 2022 was $26,199, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,796 for a family of four.
 However, Tioga contains both very wealthy and poor people as well.